The Bible: In the Beginning...: Casting

+In March 1963, Ina Balin was cast in the film.
+By May, Spencer Tracy and Katharine Hepburn had agreed to play Abraham and Sarah, but Tracy later became ill and could not play the role.
+In July, when the screenplay included Jacob's story, Peter O'Toole was given the role of Jacob.
+In August, O'Toole was recast as Nimrod, the king of Babel, and became the first actor to be signed for a leading role in the film.
+That same month, De Laurentiis traveled to London to try to sign Richard Burton for either Noah or Jacob and also Trevor Howard for Abraham.
+Howard was signed for Abraham on September 3.

+In January 1964, De Laurentiis said he was considering asking Maria Callas to play the role of Sarah.

 Ava Gardner was reluctant at first to play the part of Sarah, but after John Huston talked her into it, she accepted.
 She later explained why she accepted the role:

 He (Huston) had more faith in me than I did myself.
 Now I'm glad I listened, for it is a challenging role and a very demanding one.
 I start out as a young wife and age through various periods, forcing me to adjust psychologically to each age.
 It is a complete departure for me and most intriguing.
 In this role, I must create a character, not just play one.

 Anglo-Persian actress Zoe Sallis, who was cast as Hagar, was originally known as Zoe Ishmail, until Huston decided that she change her name because of its similarity to the name of Ishmael, her character's son, played by Luciano Conversi.

 Ulla Bergryd was an anthropology student living in Gothenburg, Sweden when she was discovered by a talent scout, who photographed her in a museum there, and then promptly hired to play Eve.
 In an interview for The Pittsburgh Press, Bergryd recalled the experience:

 I was especially surprised by the fact that I started to work four days after signing a contract.
 Although I've always been interested in movies and the theater, I'd never seen any actual shooting, and it was all very exciting.

 Huston originally considered Alec Guinness (who was unavailable) and Charlie Chaplin (who declined) for the part of Noah until he finally decided to play it himself.

 The film marks the debut of Italian actress Anna Orso, who portrays the role of Shem's wife.
 It also introduced Franco Nero to American audiences; Nero, who was working as the film's still photographer, was hired by Huston for the role of Abel due to his handsome features.
 At the time, Nero could not speak English, and Huston gave him recordings of William Shakespeare with which to study.

 Moelwyn Merchant (credited as "W. M. Merchant") was a theological and historical consultant for the film.